matelko123/MyNetWiki/Common/Patterns/CQRSPattern/readme.md

 - **Simplicity**: Each operation is focused and easier to reason about.
 - **Security**: Write operations can be more tightly controlled.

-## CQRS in .NET
+---

-In .NET, CQRS is often implemented using libraries like [MediatR](https://github.com/jbogard/MediatR) to dispatch commands and queries to their handlers, promoting clean separation and testability.
+## CQRS in .NET – Two Approaches

-## Example: User Feature with Commands and Handlers
+This repository demonstrates two ways to implement CQRS in .NET:

-Below is a simplified example of how to implement a command and its handler using MediatR for a user creation scenario.
+### 1. Using MediatR

-### Command
+MediatR is a popular library for in-process messaging, often used to implement CQRS by dispatching commands and queries to their handlers.

-A command represents an intention to perform an action that changes the system state.
-For example, creating a user:
+#### Example: User Feature with Commands and Handlers

 ```csharp
 // Features/Users/Commands/CreateUserCommand.cs